emidombek/nomada-photo/README.md

   1. The following hover effects are included in this exclusion The opacity of .hero-image .image-overlay and .hero-image .middle is set to 0 with a transition effect.
 When .hero-image is hovered over, the opacity of these elements becomes 0.9.

-  2. When li elements are hovered over, the .dropdown-container is displayed with a delay of 2 seconds.The color of links within .dropdown when hovered over is changed to var(--text-color-accent).

-  3. Elements with classes .gallery-column, .gallery-column-center, and .gallery-column2 have a transition effect on opacity.
+  2. Elements with classes .gallery-column, .gallery-column-center, and .gallery-column2 have a transition effect on opacity.
 When these elements are hovered over, the opacity of .image-overlay and .image-overlay2 becomes 0.7

-  4. When icons within .social-networks are hovered over, their color is changed to var(--main-color).
+  3. When icons within .social-networks are hovered over, their color is changed to var(--main-color).

-  5. When text within .footer-text is hovered over, its color is changed to var(--main-color).When .submit-button is hovered over, its background color becomes var(--primary-color) and its text color becomes var(--main-color).
+  4. When text within .footer-text is hovered over, its color is changed to var(--main-color).When .submit-button is hovered over, its background color becomes var(--primary-color) and its text color becomes var(--main-color).

 ## Deployment